AmineDjeghri/awesome-os-setup/README.md

 - VSCode: enable sync profile, and add gitbash as the default terminal of vscode to replace the powershell
 - Becareful when installing vscode, it can install another python interpreter for you and you will have 2 python on your pc, make sure to delete the vscode one.

+### Pytorch
+- use gitbash to install packages with pip install
 - pytorch windows 10 with nvidia GPU that supports cuda: install the right cuda for pytorch, example cuda 11: https://developer.nvidia.com/cuda-11.0-update1-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exelocal